+Imaging of the carotid arteries can be done using ultrasound or MR angiogram.
 The carotid ultrasound (also called the duplex, Doppler or ultrasound scan of the neck) uses sound waves to generate a picture of the carotid arteries in the neck.
-This painless test shows the doctor if there is narrowing of one or both of the neck arteries.
+MR angiogram uses magnetic waves and a computer to create the pictures.
+A special dye is usually given to provide the best images.
+These painless tests show the doctor if there is narrowing of one or both of the neck arteries.
 Narrowing of the artery comes from a cholesterol plaque.

 Another way to view the arteries is for a doctor to insert a thin, flexible tube, called a catheter, through your skin and into an artery, usually the large artery at the top of your leg.
 This long catheter can then be maneuvered along the inside of your artery until the tip of the catheter (still inside the artery) is within your neck.
 A radioactive dye is injected through the catheter.
 This dye appears as a highlighted area on an X-ray, showing the arteries in your neck and in your brain.
 This test is called a cerebral angiogram.